kutyadog/ai_notebooks/README.md

 ## Experiments

 A collection of exploratory notebooks testing various AI/ML techniques:
+Note: Not all of these are my code... (should be obvious or credited).

 ### Fine-tuning Projects
 - **Fine_Tune_DeepSeek_R1_custom_data_test.ipynb** - Custom data fine-tuning